New Hampshire 2nd Congressional District: Industrial Catholic Metro district. In 2024, voted D+4%. Democratic peak: D+13 in 2008.

 New Hampshire's 2nd stretches from the Connecticut River valley to the Concord area, blending small manufacturing towns with university communities.
 The 2024 presidential margin of D+3.5 reflects a district that has shifted repeatedly over the past decade.

-Its demographics — a population of 838,759, a 87% non-Hispanic-white share, a median household income of $96,734 — situate the district close to national averages on several dimensions.
+A population of 838,759, a 87% non-Hispanic-white share, and a median household income of $96,734 describe the district.

 Compare two places, side by side